mohtamadhukar/marketing_email_generator/README.md

 The conversation is initially blank.

 Here is something to try:
-* "Start creating email variants based on pre-loaded brief"
+* "Start creating the emails using pre-defined briefs and show them for approval or rejection"

 **Workflow:**
 1. The `_load_precreated_brief` callback loads the campaign brief from `data/initial_state.json` into session state